Skip to main content

 Understanding the Installation Process

-Truefoundry software ships as a combination of Terraform code and helm charts.
+Truefoundry software ships as a combination of OpenTofu/Terraform code and helm charts.
 Your exact deployment process will depend on your current state of infrastructure and the modules you want to deploy.
 Here’s a brief overview of how the compute-plane, gateway-plane and control-plane are deployed.

 Compute Plane